Evidence-based management protocols for recovery of multiple threatened woodland birds

 - Removing the native Manorina species (e.g. noisy miners) from habitat patches.

-However, despite large monitoring efforts and ongoing on-ground management, we don’t yet fully understand what the most cost-effective conservation
+However, despite large monitoring efforts and ongoing on-ground management, we don’t yet fully understand what the most cost-effective conservation actions are.

 Swift parrot.
 Photo: John Barkla